 Winter pruning - Proper pruning aids in disease management and is the main tool for a grower to ensure vineyard longevity.
-Hedge or hand prune vines, leaving only 2- to 3-in. stubs (spurs) of 1-year-old wood protruding from the main cordon or previous season's wood.
-Selectively thin these spurs or spur clusters to space them approximately 4-6 in. along the cordon.
+Hedge or hand prune vines, leaving only 2-3-inch stubs (spurs) of 1-yr-old wood protruding from the main cordon or previous season's wood.
+Selectively thin these spurs or spur clusters to space them approximately 4-6 inches along the cordon.
 High bearing wine grape cultivars such as Carlos can be pruned to 30-35 buds per foot of cordon, while some fresh-fruit cultivars (e.g., Supreme) require bud counts between 20-25 buds per foot of cordon.
 Crowded spur clusters should be thinned out in the first 3-4 years after planting.
-Young vines (1-4 years old) require special attention to remove grape tendrils that wrap around the new cordon.
+Young vines (1-4 yrs old) require special attention to remove grape tendrils that wrap around the new cordon.
 If not removed, these tendrils will girdle and kill the newly trained arm.
 After the 3rd or 4th year, the cordon becomes too thick for tendrils to wrap around it, and this girdling ceases to be a threat.
 Late winter (before bud swell) is the best time to prune muscadines in areas subject to winter injury.
-Mechanical pruning - Many growers use hand-held or tractor-mounted sickle bar hedge trimmers for the first rough pass in winter pruning, followed by hand pruning.
+Mechanical pruning -- Many growers use hand-held or tractor-mounted sickle bar hedge trimmers for the first rough pass in winter pruning, followed by hand pruning.

 Dieback "dead arm" diseases - Fungal dieback diseases (trunk diseases, caused by Botryosphaeria, Phomopsis, Fusicoccum and Eutypa) can quickly kill even mature plants.
 The disease organisms enter wood through open wounds (pruning, cold damage), often facilitated by rain splash.
 These diseases are often observed as plants come out of dormancy or following initial fruit swell.
 While slowly developing, trunk diseases are detrimental for the longevity of a vineyard.
 Symptoms are slow vine decline, "dead" arms and sometimes even rapid death from the growing cordon tips back towards the main trunk.
 These fungi reside in pruning or other wounds and are present on all muscadines.
 Training and pruning are the main trunk disease management strategies.
 It is crucial to apply proper training and pruning strategies over the lifetime of a vineyard to minimize open wounds to the permanent wood of a muscadine vine.
 Additional plant stress can also trigger disease.
 Any actions to reduce plant stress throughout the year will be helpful in mitigating disease symptoms (irrigation, proper fertilization).
 Cold injury to the wood can predispose vines to trunk diseases by causing large, slow-healing wounds to trunks and cordons.
 In addition to the application of good pruning techniques, fungicides can also be applied on pruning wounds.
 Georgia has a state 24(c) label for the use of Topsin M to control Eutypa dead arm.
 Check by state for availability.
 Will also suppress Botryosphaeria and other dead arm diseases.
+Wound treatment products (VitaSeal, B-lock, and others) have been shown to be beneficial on bunch grapes and may also have benefit for muscadines.